 What are some common approval conditions?

 In most cases, a pre-approval has conditions that need to be fulfilled before the loan can be unconditionally approved.
-These can range from generic conditions, like subject to valuation or specific ones like obtaining a letter from your employer.
+These can range from generic conditions, like subject to valuation, or specific ones, like obtaining a letter from your employer.

-A few bank terms & common conditions include:
+A few common bank terms & conditions include:

 - Lender’s Mortgage Insurance approval, if required.

 - No significant change in the customer’s financial position.

-- ✅ The loan agreements(s) and other documentation will set out requirements which have to be met before loan funds will be made available.
+Once all of the conditions are satisfied, the bank can issue loan agreements(s).
+The loan agreements(s) and other documentation will set out requirements to be met before loan funds are made available.

-How do you know if you can rely on your banks pre approval?
+How do you know if you can rely on your bank’s pre-approval?

 What are some questions I can ask to make sure I have a real pre-approval?

-- Has my application gone to the credit department
+- Has my application gone to the credit department?

-- Have LMI approved my application
+- Have LMI approved my application?

-- What are the conditions of my approval
+- What are the conditions of my approval?

 - Can I bid at an auction based on this approval?

-At Hunter Galloway we work with lenders that will verify your income and deposit information to ensure you have a verified pre approval.
+At Hunter Galloway, we work with lenders that will verify your income and deposit information to ensure you have a verified pre-approval.